MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 <a id='figure_1'></a>
     <center><b>Figure 4.
 Stopping and starting a docker container.</b></center>

 If you want to stop the container, you can do so from the `Actions` column on the right.
 Square to stop, and triangle to start it again.
-If you used this method, you can skip the next section and continue to [Password and login section](#docker_password_login) and onwards to find passwords and how to run things.
+If you used this method, you can skip the next section and continue to [Accessing the hub section](#docker_access_hub) to find passwords and how to run things.

 ## using terminal